Pierre-Olivier Joseph: Professional

-On June 29, 2019, Joseph was traded by the Coyotes, along with Alex Galchenyuk, to the Pittsburgh Penguins in exchange for Phil Kessel, Dane Birks, and a fourth-round pick in the 2021 NHL Entry Draft.
+On June 29, 2019, Joseph was traded by the Coyotes, along with Alex Galchenyuk, to the Pittsburgh Penguins in exchange for Phil Kessel, Dane Birks, and a fourth-round pick in the 2021 NHL entry draft.
 He continued to work on his weight during the 2019 off-season and gained 10 pounds before entering his first professional season with the Wilkes-Barre/Scranton Penguins in the American Hockey League (AHL).
 As a result of his training, which included working with his brother and trainer in Tampa Bay, Joseph went from 165 pounds to 175 pounds before training camp.
 However, six games into his rookie season, he suffered a bought of mononucleosis and missed over a month to recover.
 Upon returning to the Penguins' lineup, he recorded two points in 11 games despite losing the 10 pounds he gained over the offseason.
 In response to his weight, coach Mike Vellucci said: "the organization has ways of measuring a player's actual strength in different areas."

 As the 2019–20 season continued, Joseph was given numerous responsibilities as his teammates were called up to the NHL level.
 In his final 32 games, he had 14 points and a plus-8 rating.
 Prior to the pause of the season due to COVID-19, Joseph played on the Penguins' top defensive pairing with Jon Lizotte and averaged well over 20 minutes a game.

 Joseph made his NHL debut on January 22, 2021, against the New York Rangers due to injuries across the Penguins lineup.
-Prior to his debut, Penguins coach Mike Sullivan spoke highly of him as a player, saying: "P-O's a good player....Hes stronger.
+Prior to his debut, Penguins coach Mike Sullivan spoke highly of him as a player, saying: "P-O's a good player....He's stronger.
 He's faster.
 He's a good two-way defenseman.
 He has good offensive instincts.
 He has the ability to join the rush, can make an outlet pass and sees the ice well.
 And because of his mobility and his reach, I think he has the ability to be a good defender. ...
 We know he can play at this level, and he deserves a lot of credit for how far his game has come."
 Within his first seven games with the Penguins, he recorded five points including his first career NHL goal against Semyon Varlamov of the New York Islanders.

+Following five seasons within the Penguins organization, Joseph was not tendered a qualifying offer by the club and was released as a free agent.
+On July 2, 2024, Joseph was signed to a one-year, $950,000 contract with the St. Louis Blues, joining his brother Mathieu, who was also newly acquired by the Blues.
+However, he was traded back to Pittsburgh on December 18, 2024, for future considerations.

+As a free agent for a second consecutive season, Joseph signed a one-year, $775,000 contract with the Vancouver Canucks on July 2, 2025.